Challenging barriers

 Raising a disabled child is difficult, but not only that – it’s also expensive.
 That’s why we work hard to make sure that cost isn’t a barrier to the families who use Challengers.

-A 2019 study by SCOPE* shows that, on average, a family with a disabled child would have to pay an average of £583 a month extra to have the same standard of living as a family with a non-disabled child.
-And for 1 in 5 of these families, these extra costs come to more than £1,000 a month.
+A study by SCOPE* has shown that, on average, a family with a disabled child would have to pay an additional £1,010 per month to achieve the same standard of living as non-disabled households.

 The difference Challengers makes